-Smaller exposures mainly in the commercial mortgage portfolio, and Crown Dependencies residential mortgages portfolio.
+(1) Smaller exposures mainly in the commercial mortgage portfolio.
 We use scorecards for them, instead of a rating model.

-Commercial mortgages and residual structured and asset finance loans (shipping, aviation and structured finance).
+(2) Commercial mortgages and residual structured and asset finance loans (shipping, aviation and structured finance).

-In Corporate Centre, committed exposures decreased by 8% mainly driven by UK Sovereign and Supranational exposures as part of normal liquid asset portfolio management, which increased by 10%.
+In Corporate Centre, committed exposures decreased by 7% mainly driven by UK Sovereign and Supranational exposures as part of normal liquid asset portfolio management, which increased by 10%.
 The portfolio profile remained short-term, reflecting the purpose of the holdings.
 Social Housing exposures reduced by 25% as we refinance lending from the Corporate Centre to the core book and Legacy Portfolios in run-off reduced by 68% driven by deals not refinancing at maturity.